mirsadraee/Udacity_Data_Science_Projetcs/Project_04/README.md

 The provided dataset by Starbucks has to be used in a way to identify which group of people are most responsive to each type of offer, so Starbucks can send the right offer to selected target group and hence decrease its advertisement costs and increase its sales considerably.
 It is possible to make a tool/model for predicting which customer reacts to which offer at best and will make purchase finally.
 This can be realized by developing a classifier using the provided the dataset and estimate the behavior of the customers.

 ## Installation<a name="installation"></a>
 The standard data science libraries of Python are only needed.
 The code should run with no issues using Python versions 3.
+One may need to install seaborn, sklearn, matplotlib, numpy and pandas libraries.

 Following files are available in the repository:
 1) script: